khurramsaadat/files-folders/PRD.md

 #### Core Infrastructure ✅
 - **Responsive Layout System**
-  - Header with search functionality
+  - Header with navigation and brand logo (clickable to home)
-  - Collapsible sidebar navigation
+  - Removed sidebar for cleaner, focused design
-  - Main content area with proper spacing
+  - Main content area with proper spacing and container layout
-  - Mobile-responsive design
+  - Mobile-responsive design with burger menu

 - **Dashboard Interface**
-  - Welcome page with project overview
+  - Welcome page with project overview and warm color theme
-  - Statistics cards (Total Files, Active Clients, Recent Files, Favorites)
-  - Quick action buttons (Open Folder, Create Folder, Add Client)
-  - Recent activity feed
+  - Drag-and-drop area for file/folder selection
+  - Supported file types display with consistent icon sizes
+  - Demo file structure with mobile-optimized fonts
+  - **NEW:** Contact page with EmailJS integration
+  - **NEW:** Batch Rename page with pattern-based renaming

 #### Modern Folder Viewer ✅ NEW
 - **Advanced File Display**